exonum/exonum-doc/src/get-started/java-binding.md

   article for more details.

-To enable a particular service, include its name in `ejb_app_services.toml` configuration file into EJB App's directory with the following content:
+To enable a particular service, include its name in `ejb_app_services.toml` configuration file in the EJB App's directory with the following content:

 ```toml
 services = ["service-name"]